Faculty and Staff Handbook

 If you need a password or MFA reset ITS must first verify your identity to proceed.
 Please call ITS Helpdesk (802) 443-2200 or connect via Zoom; career Helpdesk staff can assist you from 8:15 am - 4:30 pm ET, Monday - Friday.

 Bread Loaf will provide room and board for each employee for the summer session.
 The Bread Loaf office will arrange appropriate on- and off-campus housing at all campuses.
-Faculty who opt to live off campus when on-campus housing is available will be responsible for half their rent.
-(In New Mexico, where on-campus housing is limited, most faculty will be housed off site.)
+Ordinarily, faculty who opt to live off-campus when appropriate on-campus housing is available will be required to secure their own rentals and will need to cover the difference between the rental cost and the cost of campus housing and, if appropriate, board.
 Employees will be taxed on board costs for partners and room costs for caregivers and dependent children (with the exception of babies who share your room) as well as for off-campus housing that exceeds local fair-market value for an individual.
 Please contact the Middlebury tax office with any questions.